How to apply

 Your CV should summarise your educational qualifications and awards and indicate any relevant research experience, internships or relevant work experience.
 Please also include a list of relevant publications with web links if available.
 Please ensure that the CV is no longer than 2 pages.

 - Preparing your personal/research statement

 - Contact details of 2 academic referees: All applicants are required to provide the names and contact details of two academic referees.
 Please note that references sent from personal email account are not acceptable.
-More info about this can be found here.
+When prompted for the names of two academic referees, these should be people who can provide an academic reference in support of your application (e.g. your personal tutor or your thesis supervisor).
+You should not include your proposed PhD supervisor.
+You are encouraged to share this guidance with your two referees, noting, in particular, the recommendation to use ‘they/them’ language (rather than gender pronouns).

 How to submit application

 - Applications are only accepted through the Imperial College Online Application System.
 In order to apply online, please complete the steps, explained on this page: http://www.imperial.ac.uk/study/pg/apply/how-to-apply/

 Please note that applications are formally processed by the Department once a complete application has been received and processed by the College Registry.
 If one or both references are missing we need to hold the application pending.
 We strongly recommend you also read the Postgraduate prospectus.